Vizirus/Vizirus/README.md

 I specialize in *software development* for different purposes.
 Starting from some basic WinForms application and ending something more complicated like AI application.

 🛠️ Technologies I’m working with:
--C# / .NET Core
+- C# / .NET Core
--Python
+- Python
--WPF, .NET MAUI
+- WPF, .NET MAUI
--AI
+- AI
--And always exploring more...
+- And always exploring more...

 ## Always ready to collaborate with different people andbuild something beatiful (and to learn of course)!